What do you get when you cross a Black Labrador Retriever with a German Rottweiler? A Labrador Rottweiler mix aka a

 Labrotties have bodies built more like a Rottie, big and muscular and a domed head.
-However, some more of a bulky head and a thinner body, more like a Labrador.
+However, some may have the bulky head and a thinner body, more like a Labrador.

 If you are gone all day at work and you come home to see your home destroyed.
 Don’t be surprised, Labrotties are an intelligent and energetic breed that needs lots of exercises.
 They need activities that engage their brain, and interaction to occupy them.